projeto-de-algoritmos-2019-2/project-1-lightsout/README.md

   $ python app.py
   ```

-Note: If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.

 ## Credits

-This project used the [AleksaC](https://github.com/AleksaC/LightsOut) project GUI as base to implement the graph feature
+This project used the [AleksaC](https://github.com/AleksaC/LightsOut)
+project GUI as base to implement the graph feature